phaserjs/phaser/README.md

 * SoundManager.usingWebAudio is set to `false` by default (used to be `true`) and is only explicitly set if Web Audio is available and hasn't been disabled in the PhaserGlobal object.
 * SoundManager.touchLocked is now set to `false` should the device be using legacy Audio, avoiding the unlock call running without need.
 * Added `type` parameter to `VideoTexture.fromUrl` allowing you to define the mime-type of the video file, which is required for Firefox and Safari in most cases.
+* PIXI.BaseTexture.forceLoaded allows you to set a BaseTexture as loaded, with the given width and height.
+It then calls `BaseTexture.dirty`.
+This is important for when you don't want to modify the shape of the source object by forcing in `complete` or dimension properties it may not naturally have, but still wish to use it as a base texture.

 ### Bug Fixes